1902 All-Ireland Senior Football Championship final

-The 1902 All-Ireland Senior Football Championship Final was the fifteenth All-Ireland Final and the deciding match of the 1902 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.
+The 1902 All-Ireland Senior Football Championship final was the fifteenth All-Ireland Final and the deciding match of the 1902 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

+Match

+Summary

-Dublin won easily; they led 2-6 to 0-0 at half-time and relaxed in the second half.
+Dublin won easily; they led 2–6 to 0–0 at half-time, and relaxed in the second half.

 Dublin were represented by their senior club champions of 1901, Bray Emmets (despite their being located in County Wicklow).

-It was the second of five All-Ireland football titles won by Dublin in the 1900s.
+It was the second of five All-Ireland SFC titles won by Dublin in the 1900s.